 'Refraction' is an inspiring Analog based Synth Sound Design library, containing everything from deep synth Bass sounds to lush evolving Ambient Pads .
-It contains over 250 designed presets utilising the Analog samples and has a highly flexible interface with a multitude of tools for shaping your own sounds, rhythms, pulses and arpeggiations.
+It contains over 300 designed presets utilising the Analog samples and has a highly flexible interface with a multitude of tools for shaping your own sounds, rhythms, pulses and arpeggiations.
+In version 1.1 a 'Simply Analog' collection of presets was introduced presenting raw analog synth sounds without the use of effects other than Chorus, as would have been the case in an 80's analog synth.
+These are great for authentic analog sound but also a great starting point for designing your own sounds.